makkoncept/pyvoc/README.md

 pyoc word -a
 ```

-- Take quiz of 20 questions from vocabulary group 101:
+- Take quiz from vocabulary group 101:

 ```
-pyvoc 101 -q 30
+pyvoc -q 101
 ```

 _read some more [examples](#Examples)_

 ```
 ➜ pyvoc -h
-usage: pyvoc [-h] [-a] [-g G] [-r] [-q QUIZ] [-l] word
+usage: pyvoc [-h] [-v] [-w <word>] [-a] [-g <group_num>] [-r <group_num>] [-q <group_num>] [-l]

-command line dictionary and vocabulary building tool
+Command line dictionary and vocabulary building tool.

-positional arguments:
-  word                  give meaning of WORD

 optional arguments:
+  -h, --help      show this help message and exit
+  -v, --version   Print version of pyvoc and exit
+  -w <word>       Give meaning of WORD
-  -h, --help            show this help message and exit -a, --add             add WORD to vocabulary group -g G                  {optional} group no.(1-50) to add the WORD to -r, --revise          revise a vocabulary group (WORD is group number).
+  -a, --add-word  Use to add WORD to vocabulary group -g <group_num>  Use to specify the vocabulary group no.(1-10) to add the WORD to -r <group_num>  Revise the vocabulary group you mention -q <group_num>  Start quiz from the vocabulary group you mention -l, --list      Lists all vocabulary groups present
-  -q QUIZ, --quiz QUIZ  starts quiz, WORD is group no. and QUIZ is no. of
-                        questions
-  -l, --list            list all user made vocabulary groups

 ```

 ## groups

 pyvoc lets you add words to vocabulary groups, which you can later revise or take quiz from.

+- 3 **custom groups of 800 words each** (words taken from GRE and SAT preparation websites) already present.
+These groups are 101, 102 and 103.
-- 100 groups of 60 words are **reserved** for the user.
+- 10 groups of 50 words are **reserved** for the user.
+These groups are 1 - 10.
-- pyvoc **incrementally add words** to groups 51-100, if group number is not provided.
-- you can specify a group from 1-50 using [-g] option. (helpful when you want to **organize some words yourself**)
+- you can specify a group from 1-10 using [-g] option.
-- 3 refined, **custom groups of 800 words each** (words taken from GRE and SAT preparation websites) already present.
-- these groups are 101, 102 and 103.

 ## Examples